 The phone box has a notice posted 3 October giving 42 days notice of removal.
 It does still work at the moment!
 The Parish Council are going through the legal motions of adopting it.
 We understand that we get a can of the proper red paint.
-What should we use it for?
-We use it to describe how far away our house is.
+What should we use the box for?
+We use it to describe how to find our house.

 Issy was in Rio

 Issy Bailey, who lives in Somerford Keynes when she has time, has represented TeamGB in shooting at the Paralympic games.
 Her competition was on the afternoon (our time) of Friday 9th September, when she came 14th, though she was, very briefly, on the leader board.
 At her first Paralympics, Issy was by far the youngest of her competitors, many of whom have probably competed at this level several times.
 She is on Twitter and Facebook.
 Issy has also just graduated from Exeter